elbakerino/react-simple-gestures/README.md

 ## Directions

-Directions are collected in three variants:
+Directions are collected in three variants, they describe the movement direction relatively to the start point:

 - for `X-Axis`, available in result: `dirX` and `dir`
     - `right`, `left`, `same`
 - for `Y-Axis`, available in result: `dirY` and `dir`
     - `up`, `down`, `same`
 - for `XY-Axis`, available in result: `dir`
-    - `left-bottom-right-top`, `right-bottom-left-top`, `left-top-right-bottom`, `right-top-left-bottom`, `point`
+    - `right-top`, `left-top`, `right-bottom`, `left-bottom`, `point`

 The XY-axis is built using the other two.

 ## Options

-- `touchGrid: number`, grid in which to count taps as the same than previous
+- `touchGrid: number`, grid in which to count taps as the same then previous
 - `touchAsSameTap: number`m in `ms` how long taps after another, in the same grid spot, are counted as the same tap
 - `minMovementX: number`, min. movement in px, for the X-axis, before counting it as direction-change
 - `minMovementY: number`, min. movement in px, for the Y-axis, before counting it as direction-change
+- `noMultiTouch: boolean`, defaults to `false`, when `true` does not execute `move` and `end` actions while the user makes a multi touch

 ## Event Results

 ### Start

 - `taps: number` number of taps in the same `touchGrid` position
+- `touches: number` number of active touches, only for multi-touch
 - `startX: number`
 - `startY: number`
-- `startTime: number`
+- `startTime: number` time of this `start` event in UTC ms
-- `lastStartTime: number`
+- `lastStartTime: number` time of the previous `start` event in UTC ms
-- `lastEndTime: number`
+- `lastEndTime: number` time of the last `end` event in UTC ms

 ### Move & End

-- `duration: number`
+- `duration: number` in `ms` since `start`
+- `time: number` of event in UTC ms
+- `touches: number` number of active touches, only for multi-touch
 - `dir`, `dirX`, `dir`: see above [directions](#directions)
 - `posMovedX: number`, always `positive` number of px moved on the X-axis
 - `posMovedY: number`, always `positive` number of px moved on the Y-axis
 - `movedX: number`, `negative` or `positive` number of px moved on the X-axis
 - `movedY: number`, `negative` or `positive` number of px moved on the Y-axis
 - `startX: number`
+- `startY: number`
+- `lastX: number`
+- `lastY: number`
-- `startY: number`, milli px per milli second velocity for X-axis
+- `mPxPerMsY: number`, milli px per milli second velocity for Y-axis
-- `mPxPerMsX: number`, milli px per milli second velocity for Y-axis
+- `mPxPerMsX: number`, milli px per milli second velocity for X-axis
-- `mPxPerMsY: number`

 ## Versions